fichince/alchoi.com-astro/src/content/hkjapan/23-coffees.md

   - image: ../../images/hkjapan/23-coffees/vending-machine.jpg
 ---

-Everywhere you look, there are vending machines for buying drinks.
+Everywhere you look, there are colourful vending machines.
 Bottled coffee drinks are popular, and I tried to sample as many brands as I could.